Please ensure JavaScript is enabled for purposes of website accessibility Graves' Disease Symptoms | Eye Changes and Other Health Issues

 Graphic representing Graves' disease and TED development statistics

-Up to 5 out of every 10 peoplewith Graves’ disease will develop Thyroid Eye Disease (TED)
+Up to 4 out of every 10 peoplewith Graves’ disease may develop Thyroid Eye Disease (TED)

 Graves’ disease and eye changes

 If you have Graves’ disease, you may also notice changes to your eyes.
-These changes to your eyes are actually not symptoms of Graves’ disease, but are symptoms of a separate condition called Thyroid Eye Disease (TED).
-Up to 50% of people with Graves’ disease will develop TED.
+These changes to your eyes are actually not symptoms of Graves’ disease, but may be symptoms of a separate condition called Thyroid Eye Disease (TED).
+Up to 40% of people with Graves’ disease may develop TED.
 Some common symptoms of TED are:

 • Dry, gritty eyes